AdoptOpenJDK/adoptopenjdk-getting-started-kit/README.md

 Do the below and you can immediately start contributing via the github collaboration model:

-clone the repo **git@github.com:neomatrix369/adoptopenjdk-getting-started-kit.git**, make your amendments, and create a pull request.
+clone the repo **git@github.com:neomatrix369/adoptopenjdk-getting-started-kit.git**, make your amendments, and create a pull request

+or

+You can also [contact](https://www.gitbook.com/book/neomatrix369/adoptopenjdk-getting-started-kit/contact) the authors.

 Some [documentation](http://help.gitbook.com/) and [how to install GitBook](https://github.com/GitbookIO/gitbook) locally should also help in the process.